priyanshu1120/React_mini/react-mini/README.md

 # React - Restaurant Listing

-## Submission Instrions [Please note]

 ## Description

-- You need to make an application which lists restaurant list from an api
+- I need to make an application which lists restaurant list from an api
 - User should be able to apply pagination
 - You need to be able to click on a restaurant name, and move to the restaurant page `/restaurants/<id>`